POW2KOR/adaptive_autosar/README.md

 ### Build collectd and its plugins through bazel

-The collectd repo is added as external repository using `new_git_repository` bazel repo rule in WORKSPACE file. collectd can be built and install binaries using
+collectd can be built and install binaries using:
 ```
 bazel build //tools:build_collectd
 ```